aws4embeddedlinux/meta-aws/recipes-iot/aws-iot-greengrass/README.md

 ## Using Greengrass Fleet Provisioning

-When enabling Fleet provisioning `PACKAGECONFIG:pn-greengrass-bin = "fleetprovisioning"` it is important to provide claim certificates and place them in the `files` dir:
+When enabling Fleet provisioning `PACKAGECONFIG:pn-greengrass-bin = "fleetprovisioning"` it is important to provide claim certificates and place them in the `greengrass-plugin-fleetprovisioning` dir:
 ```
 meta-aws
 └── recipes-iot
     └── aws-iot-greengrass
-        └── files
+        └── greengrass-plugin-fleetprovisioning
             └── claim.cert.pem
             └── claim.pkey.pem
             └── claim.root.pem